govinddwivedi-git/govinddwivedi-git/README.md

 ## About Me

-I'm a second-year student at Indian Institute Of Technology, Jabalpur, Madhya Pradesh.
+I'm a second-year student at Indian Institute of Information Technology, Jabalpur, Madhya Pradesh.
 I'm  have a keen interest in problem solving, web development and open-source contributions.
 I love to learn new technologies and apply them to solve real-world problems.